swastik-nandy/skillsync-ai/README.md

 **Keywords can bluff.
 Embeddings have receipts. 🧠📄**

-If SkillSync AI helped you explore RAG, semantic search, or resume intelligence, consider giving the repository a ⭐.
+If SkillSync AI helped you to build the best resume for your job application, explore RAG, semantic search, or resume intelligence, consider giving the repository a ⭐.